 Goods and services were shared between units of the prison system.
 Even the bricks used in constructing this massive building were made by inmates elsewhere.
 Food was grown and shared.
-Inmates could eat all they wanted but no food was to be wasted for fear of punishment.
+Inmates could eat all they wanted, but no food was to be wasted for fear of punishment.

-Hard labor was the norm during the week but on Saturdays and Sundays some time was allowed for sports like baseball or boxing.
+Hard labor was the norm during the week but on Saturdays and Sundays, some time was allowed for sports like baseball or boxing.
 Attending school classes or church services and visits from family members were also reserved for those days.

 Evenings provided time for watching movies or practicing for talent shows.

 Much of the information above along with photos of the prison and pictures of some of the inmates are provided inside of the museum.
-The data is portrayed on large poster type boards attached to a wall on the first floor next to a simulated archeological Dig Pit for children.
+The data is portrayed on large poster-type boards attached to a wall on the first floor next to a simulated archeological Dig Pit for children.

 The opening of the Houston Museum of Natural Science in Sugar Land took place on October 3, 2009.

 On the first floor at the Museum of Natural Science at Sugar Land is a cast skeleton of a Tyrannosaurus Rex which would have lived 65 million years ago.
-Alive in that same time period is a museum cast of a Struthiomimus dinosaur that was deemed an “ostrich mimic.”
+Alive in that same period is a museum cast of a Struthiomimus dinosaur that was deemed an “ostrich mimic.”
 Both came from the Cretaceous Period.

 Most people are aware that the Tyrannosaurus Rex dinosaur was a carnivore.
 According to a sign not only was his vision excellent but he had a “sense of smell better than two dozen bloodhounds combined.”

-Science on a Sphere is amazing to view.
+Science on a Sphere is impressive to view.
 The National Oceanic and Atmospheric Administration designed a projection system which “allows pictures and videos to be warped and displayed on a spherical surface.”
 It almost looks like a planet floating in the air.
 The images of the continents and clouds swirling about must be somewhat similar to what our astronauts view when looking at earth from the international space station.

 There is quite a sizable display regarding frogs on the first floor of the Houston Museum of Natural Science.
-One of the informative signs makes it clear that “Technically speaking, all toads are frogs but not all frogs are toads.”
+One of the informative signs makes it clear that “Technically speaking, all toads are frogs, but not all frogs are toads.”

 There are almost 500 species of toads.
-Toads do have warty looking skin but contrary to what some people believe…they do not give a person warts because of touching them.
+Toads do have warty looking skin but contrary to what some people believe they do not give a person warts because of touching them.